RakeshsarmaKarra/RakeshsarmaKarra/README.md

     ### Findouts
   - Detected a 50% drop of baggage counts due to rainfall and thunderstorm during diagnostic stage by analyzing residual plots.

-## → Data Management Analyst – Citibank, India Nov 2021 - Jan 2023
+## → Data Scientist – Citibank Nov 2021 - Jan 2023
-  - Developed a data quality project using SAS, adhering to the rules of California Consumer Privacy Act (CCPA) 2020.
-  - Implemented concepts like import, arrays, functions to read unstructured python file into SAS EG8 platform with 40% faster.
+  - Developed an Automated Feature Engineering Pipeline using Featuretools, improving model accuracy for detecting fraudulent transactions.
+  - Leveraged XGBoost for Classification to predict missing data points in customer records, achieving an accuracy improvement of 15% in data imputation.                      - Designed ETL Pipelines using Apache Airflow to orchestrate data migration from CMR to the MDM engine, ensuring 76% reliability in data stewardship.
+  - Optimized Data Processing using Dask for parallelized computing, reducing unstructured file processing time by 40% compared to traditional SAS scripts.                    - Enhanced Data Quality Audits by implementing SQL queries for faster data validation, cleansing, and compliance checks under CCPA 2020 guidelines.
+  - Automated Report Generation & Scheduling using Autosys and Pandas Profiling, cutting down manual data validation time by 30%, improving efficiency in compliance reporting.
+  - Applied Principal Component Analysis (PCA) to reduce dimensionality in high-cardinality customer attributes, optimizing storage and improving data retrieval efficiency by 25%.
-  - Streamlined the process using UNIX, SQL commands such as unzip, joins, subqueries and automated the report in Autosys.
+  - Streamlined the data ingestion process by using UNIX commands like unzip, grep, and awk to extract, clean, and preprocess unstructured data before loading it into SAS
-  - Focused on data leakage by performing quality check in the BRS file and tagging missed data using case when conditions.
-  - Migrated data from CMR to MDM engine and ensured data quality stewardship with 76% reliability.
+    EG8.
+  - Ensured data integrity and compliance by using joins, subqueries, and case-when conditions to detect and tag missing or inconsistent records in the data file.

-## → Data Analyst - ICICI Bank, India Mar 2019 - Oct 2021
+## → Data Analyst - ICICI Bank, Mar 2019 - Oct 2021
-  - Imported the data files in SAS EG, using proc import, import wizard, set, select statements specifying sheet name, delimiters.
-  - Developed 10 individual reports on calls and visits, assets, loans for both current non-managed and managed customers.
-  - Developed VB, DBM dashboards using SAS reports at PAN-India level, included drill downs using compute statement.
-  - Accelerated decision making by 20% faster through managed portfolio, and fortnightly opportunity tracker reports.
-  - Prepared a customized report to track each employee transaction inflow & outflow(TOI) by BI teams with 10X faster speed.
+  - Imported and processed large datasets in SAS EG, utilizing PROC IMPORT, PROC SQL, and DATA STEP to efficiently handle structured banking data across multiple sheets and delimiters.
+  - Designed and automated portfolio reports using PROC REPORT and COMPUTE STATEMENTS, providing real-time insights on customer transactions, assets, and loan performance.
+  - Enhanced data visualization in SAS by implementing PROC TABULATE and PROC GCHART, enabling branch managers to monitor financial trends and portfolio distributions.
+  - Optimized data retrieval and processing speed by applying PROC SORT, indexing techniques, and SAS macros, reducing query execution time by 35%.
+  - Developed an Opportunity Tracker in SAS, using CASE WHEN and JOIN operations to identify maturing financial products and increase customer retention by 18%.
+  - Implemented customer segmentation models using K-Means Clustering in SAS Enterprise Miner, categorizing high-value customers based on transaction behaviors and product holdings.
+  - Built a predictive model using Logistic Regression in SAS to forecast loan defaults, improving risk assessment and reducing bad debt exposure by 12%.
+  - Delivered executive-level insights by translating complex SAS-generated reports into interactive dashboards, facilitating data-driven decision-making for Business
+    Intelligence Unit and Data Science & Analytics Group teams.

 # Projects